 Ashley Housley from Whistle Pig Hollow‘s investment in an electric fence remote control has made pastured pig care so much easier.
 “It lets us check the charge and turn off/on the fence right there wherever you are.”

 In the Kitchen

 Melissa of Ever Growing Farm and Kathie of Homespun Seasonal Living both vote for their pressure canners.
 “Otherwise putting up that garden harvest for winter would be difficult,” says Kathie, who shares her favorite canning tips to save time and money in this post.

 Because we catch rainwater for drinking and cooking, it is important that we have a fool-proof way to make our water potable and safe.
 I love our Berkey filter because it uses no electricity, takes up little space, and makes all water taste fabulous.

 Around the Homestead

 Solar Lamps and Headlamps

-Before we installed our solar electricity system and lived with lights or electricity, these inexpensive solar lamps from Ikea were indispensable.
+Before we installed our solar electricity system and lived with lights or electricity, we found solar lamps to be indispensable.
 Even now, we use them as reading lamps, charging them every few days on the porch.
 To do evening chores around the homestead, we agree with Kris, of Attainable Sustainable, that a good headlamp is a necessity!

 A Good Pair of Boots